Curvature in conformal mappings of 2D lattices and foam structure: Lattice Curvature and Conformal Transformations

+where we have substituted Eq. ($\!\!$~\ref{eq:identity}) into Eq. ($\!\!$~\ref{eq:mean_square_in_w_plane}).
 Thus the mean square curvature of the edges, connected to a given vertex in the image plane, is independent with respect to the orientation of the vertex in the image or z planes.